aws-samples/aws-secure-environment-accelerator/reference-artifacts/Add-ons/opensiem/README.md

 ## Prerequisites

 1. ASEA v1.5.1 or above
-   - prior versions do not have access to the ELB log bucket, CloudWatch Log sources were not easily consumed, Security Hub logs were not published to S3, and a COgnito API call was blocked
+   - prior versions do not have access to the ELB log bucket, CloudWatch Log sources were not easily consumed, Security Hub logs were not published to S3, and a Cognito API call was blocked

 2. Permissions:

    1. Organization Management Account - ability to update ASEA config file and run ASEA state machine